-Article 36 Preliminary Objections
+Article 36.
+Preliminary Objections

-- 1. Preliminary objections shall be filed within two months of notification of the application. - 2.
-The document setting out the preliminary objections shall be filed with the Secretariat and shall set out the facts on which the objection is based, the legal arguments, and the conclusions and supporting documents, as well as any evidence which the party filing the objection may wish to produce. - 3.
-The Secretary shall immediately give notice of the preliminary objections to the persons indicated in Article 35(1) above. - 4.
-The presentation of preliminary objections shall not cause the suspension of the proceedings on the merits, nor of the respective time periods or terms. - 5.
-Any parties to the case wishing to submit written briefs on the preliminary objections may do so within thirty days of receipt of the communication. - 6.
-The Court may, if it deems it appropriate, convene a special hearing on the preliminary objections, after which it shall rule on the objections.
+- 1. Preliminary objections may only be filed in the brief answering the application. - 2.
+The document setting out the preliminary objections shall set out the facts on which the objection is based, the legal arguments, and the conclusions and supporting documents, as well as any evidence which the party filing the objection may wish to produce. - 3.
+The presentation of preliminary objections shall not cause the suspension of the proceedings on the merits, nor the respective time periods or terms. - 4.
+Any parties to the case wishing to submit written briefs on the preliminary objections may do so within 30 days of receipt of the communication. - 5.
+When the Court considers it indispensable, it may convene a special hearing on the preliminary objections, after which it shall rule on the objections. - 6.
+The Court may decide on the preliminary objections and the merits of the case in a single judgment, under the principle of procedural economy.

-Article 37 Answer to the application
+Article 37.
+Answer to the application

-The respondent shall answer the application in writing within four months of the notification.
+- 1. The respondent shall answer the application in writing within two months of the notification.
 The requirements indicated in Article 33 of these Rules shall apply.
-The Secretary shall communicate the answer to the persons referred to in Article 35(1) above.
+The Secretary shall communicate the said answer to the persons referred to in Article 35(1) above. - 2.
+In its answer, the respondent must state whether it accepts the facts and claims or whether it contradicts them, and the Court may consider accepted those facts that have not been expressly denied and the claims that have not been expressly contested.

-Article 38 Other Steps in the Written Proceedings
+Article 38.
+Other Steps in the Written Proceedings

-Once the application has been answered, and before the start of the oral proceedings, the parties may seek the permission of the President to enter additional written pleadings.
+Once the application has been answered, and before the opening of the oral proceedings, the parties may seek the permission of the President to enter additional written pleadings.
 In such a case, the President, if he sees fit, shall establish the time limits for presentation of the relevant documents.